Click on this link for more information on jobs related to this program provided by O*NET ONLINE: Medical Assistant

 1. High school diploma or equivalent, evaluated by nationally-recognized translation/ evaluation service if issued outside the USA, Puerto Rico or Guam.
 Note that some HS completion certificates such as an IEP may not be acceptable-the school’s Financial Aid office will make a determination in each case.

-2. Each applicant for 1500 hour programs with an ESL component will be tested to establish his or her need for Intermediate ESL instruction before enrollment, as well as for quantitative skills.
+2. Each applicant for 1500 hour programs with an VESL component will be tested to establish his or her need for Intermediate VESL instruction before enrollment, as well as for quantitative skills.
 To qualify, applicants must achieve a minimum score of 254 on the quantitative part of the Wonderlic test and also achieve a 97 or greater score on the CELSA (English) test.
-Each applicant for 1500 hour programs without an ESL component will be tested to establish his or her reading, writing and quantitative skills.
+Each applicant for 1500 hour programs without an VESL component will be tested to establish his or her reading, writing and quantitative skills.
 To qualify, applicants must achieve minimum scores of 200/210 on the Verbal/Quantitative parts of the WBST, respectively with a verified foreign High School Diploma.

 ALL TESTING MUST BE COMPLETED AT LEAST ONE DAY PRIOR TO STARTING